 Farming Base (farmingbase.com) is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to them.

-In the face of rabid veganism, carnivore diets, chronic illness and overall health consciousness, the phrase ”Industrial Agriculture” has never been more divisive in global culture.
+In the face of rabid veganism, carnivore diets, chronic illness, and overall health consciousness, the phrase ”Industrial Agriculture” has never been more divisive in global culture.
 Titan against world hunger?
 Ruthless corporate hegemon on the warpath against society?
 We explore the perspectives.

 Industrial Agriculture is a large-scale commercial enterprise centered around agricultural goods and services.
 Or lots and lots…and lots of cows and chickens (for our town mice).
 The New World Encyclopedia probably explains it best. ”Industrial agriculture is a form of modern farming that refers to the industrialized production of livestock, poultry, fish, and crops”.

 This practice has been one of the major driving agents behind post-WWII scientific advancement.
 Automation, enterprise resource planning, genetic modification, and on and on.
 Its various innovations continue to ensure that global food production levels reach unprecedented heights every year.
-Naturally, however, when science and capitalism stride to push boundaries, you can bet ethics are around the corner.
+Naturally, however, when science and capitalism strive to push boundaries, you can bet ethics are around the corner.
 The classic question of whether the end justifies the means ensues.

 Industrial Agriculture Pros